In this article, we will introduce the principle of soldering.

 Solder is used to make electrical connections.
 A soldering iron is used to heat the metal (base material) of the part to be soldered.
-Solder is then melted onto the metal (due to wetting and capillary action), to create an alloy of the metal and solder at the connection surface.
+The solder is then melted onto the metal (due to wetting and capillary action) to create an alloy of the metal and solder at the connection surface.

-Lead-containg solder (eutectic solder) was commonly used.
-However lead-free solder (Sn97C) has become general due to environmental consciousness rising.
+Lead-containing solder (eutectic solder) was commonly used.
+However, lead-free solder (Sn97C) has become general due to environmental consciousness rising.

 The melting point of lead-containing solder is approximately 183 degrees.
-On the other hand, it is higher, from 217 to 219 degees, in lead-free solder.
+On the other hand, it is higher, from 217 to 219 degrees, in lead-free solder.

-- Wire solder is popular for soldering.
-It has a structure whose outside is coverd with solder alloy and flux in the center.
+Wire solder is popular for soldering.
+It has a structure whose outside is covered with solder alloy and flux in the center.

 What is Flux?